NormalUhr/yihua-zhang/_posts/2022-11-26-fairness-reprogramming-neurips22.md

     </div>
 </div>
 <div class="caption" style="color: #999; font-size:16px; padding: 2px;">
-    Figure x.
+    Figure 6.
 Performance of multi-class classification.
 For (a) and (b), we use the attributes Blond Hair, Smiling, Attractive for multi-class construction.
 We add an addition attribute Wavy Hair for (c) and (d).
 </div>

 ---